privatejfx141/teq-data-platform/questions.md

 - Organizations, UTSC and CCS are the only users of the system currently.
 UTSC should have more information than the CCS but it should still be anonymous(ie generalized data).
 Our system should anonymize the data before putting it into the database (they were not very specific).

 # Unanswered questions
 How are users given IDs?
 Are they guaranteed to be unique?
 In the event of conflicting data, is there a case where the resolution is obvious and we can automate?
 Or should we always defer to human intervention
-Are your staff familiar with any query languages?
+Do they have the ability to add new templates?
+Should the data from different templates be stored separately?
+Can the different templates have overlapping fields?
+Does each person across all organizations have only one unique ID?
+If new templates were to be created, who is to add the new templates to the database?
+Once the template exists, is it always guaranteed to be consistent?
+If new templates are being made, will each field a set of allowed values that must be defined?
+What does it mean to generate a report?
+When uploading the Excel spreadsheet, does each field have to be in the set of allowed values?
+High-level user, last bullet point, add more variables and dimensions.